camillecochener/camillecochener.github.io/professional-experience.md

 * Built an <span style="font-weight: bold; font-family: 'Yanone Kaffeesatz', sans-serif;">explanatory model</span> and interpreting the results
 * Communicating results to provide guidelines for new product development

+In parallel, I wrote and defended a thesis named "Relationships between consumer perceptions and instrumental measurements of skin mechanical properties", supervised by Sébastien Lê (Assistant Professor at Agrocampus Ouest in the applied mathematics department).

 <span style="font-weight: bold; font-family: 'Yanone Kaffeesatz', sans-serif;">Keywords</span>: Statistics, Data Analysis, Statistical Modeling, R, Research

 [Back to homepage](./) - <a href="https://camillecochener.github.io/professional-experience.html">Back to top</a>